CindyLinz/Perl-Tree-SizeBalanced/README.md

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.22.1 or, at your option, any later version of Perl 5 you may have available.

+# ACKNOWLEDGEMENT

+Thank TDYa127 [https://github.com/a127a127/](https://github.com/a127a127/) who tell me size balanced tree.